Protect & Restore Your Gut – To Restore &

 Get Enough Sleep – whether you like it or not, whether you believe you can perform well on little to no sleep, the truth is that it is not possible to perform well, nor for your body to repair when you don’t get enough sleep.
 The recommended time frame is 8 – 10 hours per night.
 If you are a shift worker this may well be during the day, ensure that you go to bed in a well darkened room, herbal teas such as chamomile or lemon balm, valerian, also if you keep your banana skins, boil these for 10 minutes keep the juice and drink with a teaspoon of honey this will also help you sleep.
 Also empty your mind, no matter how much you worry about something, the worry isn’t going to change the situation or person, the best thing that will help is a “Good Night’s Sleep”, because it will all look better in the morning.

 Avoid Tight Clothing and Belts – These restrict your stomach’s ability for proper digestion.

 Reduce the Quantity of Coffee you drink and also eliminate the drinking of instant coffee.
 Only drink coffee in the morning and limit it to one to two cups.
-Then if possible change to black coffee with no sugar, this is what will benefit your health the most.
+Then if possible change to black coffee with no sugar, this is what will benefit your health the most and will prevent bloating.